-- §63-1401(1), I.C.
-Authority of Assessor to Administer Oaths Penalty for False Statement: The assessor has the authority to question property owners under oath concerning property.
-"Any person making a false list, schedule or statement under oath shall be guilty of perjury." - §63-1401(2), I.C.
-Duty of Assessor to Note Neglect or Evasion: "The assessor shall note, at the time of appraisal, all cases where the owner, agent or other person required by this title to list property: refused or failed to make the sworn taxpayer's declaration required of him; refused to answer any question asked of him by the assessor in reference to the appraisal of property; was absent or willfully concealed, removed, transferred, misrepresented or failed to list such property." - §63-503(3), I.C.
-Reduction Not Permitted When Owner at Fault: When the owners refusal to make the taxpayer's declaration is properly noted on the assessment roll, the board of equalization shall make no reduction in the assessment of any property, unless it is shown that the notation is erroneous or false. - §63-313, I.C.
-Transient Personal Property: Transient personal property means construction, logging and mining machinery and equipment which remains for 30 days or more in more than one county.
-For a more detailed description of the assessment of this movable property, see "Transient Personal Property," in this manual. - §§74-107, I.C.
-Records exempt from disclosure; trade secrets, production records, appraisal, bids, proprietary information: This section was updated in the 2011 Legislative Session with HB 239.
+§63-1401(1), I.C. - Authority of Assessor to Administer Oaths - Penalty for False Statement: The assessor has the authority to question property owners under oath concerning property.
+"Any person making a false list, schedule or statement under oath shall be guilty of perjury."

+§63-1401(2), I.C. - Duty of Assessor to Note Neglect or Evasion: "The assessor shall note, at the time of appraisal, all cases where the owner, agent or other person required by this title to list property: refused or failed to make the sworn taxpayer's declaration required of him; refused to answer any question asked of him by the assessor in reference to the appraisal of property; was absent or willfully concealed, removed, transferred, misrepresented or failed to list such property."

+§63-503(3), I.C. - Reduction Not Permitted When Owner at Fault: When the owners refusal to make the taxpayer's declaration is properly noted on the assessment roll, the board of equalization shall make no reduction in the assessment of any property, unless it is shown that the notation is erroneous or false.

+§§74-107, I.C. - Records exempt from disclosure; trade secrets, production records, appraisal, bids, proprietary information: This section was updated in the 2011 Legislative Session with HB 239.
 Exempts from disclosure Personal property declarations, operator statements, confidential commercial or financial information including trade secrets, etc. Except with respect to lists of personal property required to be filed pursuant to §63-302, I.C., and the operator statements required to be filed pursuant to §63-404, I.C., it shall be the responsibility of the taxpayer to give notice of its claim to exemption by stamping or marking each page or the first page of each portion of documents so claimed.